selimulated/HumberFolio/README.md

 - Finally, there's a "TEMPLATE.php" file that we've used to create new pages.
 Simply add in your content where indicated and it should work nicely with including the header, footer, and sidebar.

+David unfortunately had something come up so this commit does not have his code yet but it will be along shortly.
+All the data included is placeholder data.
+There are a couple styling tweaks that still need to be done but these changes are minor.
+The CSS needs to be indexed, organized, and id/class names need to be adjusted as well (which will happen in a commit in the near future).
 Please don't hestiate to contact any of myself, Selim, David, or Natasha if you have any questions, concerns, or need anything from our end.

 - Mia
+14/06/2017